Lukeghenco/notes-app-with-react-testing-library/README.md

 # Learn How To Use React Testing Library

-# Learn How To Use React Testing Library

 ## Goals
 * Learn how to build a React APP with BDD
 * Learn how to use React Testing Library for integration testing